Physical properties and the maximum compactness bound of a class of compact stars in $f(Q)$ gravity: Physical features

-In figure~\ref{fig1a,b}(a), we show the behaviour of the metric potentials at the interior of the star, which is regular throughout the stellar configuration.
-Interestingly, the metric potentials remain unaltered for different values of $\alpha$.
-To examine the $f(Q)$ modification on other physical quantities, we plot the behaviour of physically meaningful quantities for different choices of $\alpha$.
-We note that the mass function $m(r)$ increases for any departure from the GR limit ($\alpha = -1$) as shown in figure~\ref{fig1a,b}(b).
+In figure~\ref{fig1a}, we show the nature of the metric potentials at the interior of the star which is regular throughout the stellar configuration.
+Interestingly, the metric potentials remain unaltered for different choices of $\alpha$.
+To examine the $f(Q)$ modification on other physical quantities, we show the radial variation of physically meaningful quantities for different choices of $\alpha$.
+We note that the mass function $m(r)$ increases for any departure from the GTR limit ($\alpha = -1$) as shown in figure~\ref{fig1b}.
+This behaviour is consistent with an earlier observation made by Lin and Zhai \cite{Lin2022}.

-We note that the density and both the radial and the tangential pressures increase as $\alpha$ become more negative (figure \ref{fig2a,b}(a) and figure \ref{fig2a,b}(b)).
-Note that the anisotropic parameter $\Delta > 0$ increases as $\alpha$ departs from its GR limiting value (figure~\ref{fig3a,b}(a)).
-The thermodynamic relation between the energy density and the radial pressure provides the equation of state (EOS) of the matter composition as shown in figure~\ref{fig3a,b}(b).
-The EOS is almost linear and remains so for different values of $\alpha$.
-It is noteworthy that for $\alpha > 0$, we get unrealistic density and pressure profiles and hence we restrict our analysis for negative values of $\alpha$ only.
+We note that the energy density and both radial and tangential pressures increase as $\alpha$ become more negative (figure \ref{fig2a} and figure \ref{fig2b}) i.e., in $f(Q)$ gravity the energy density and the two pressures take high values compared to standard GTR values ($\alpha = -1$).
+The anisotropic parameter $\Delta$ also increases as absolute value of $\alpha$ is increased from its GR limiting value (figure~\ref{fig3a}).
+The thermodynamic relation between the energy density and the radial pressure provides the equation of state (EOS) of the matter composition as shown in figure~\ref{fig3b}.
+The EOS is almost linear and remains so for different choices of $\alpha$.
+It is noteworthy that for $\alpha > 0$, we get unrealistic energy density and pressure profiles and hence, the analysis is restricted to negative values of $\alpha$ only.